hodcroftlab/hodcroftlab/_collaborations/loculus.md

 ---
-layout: project
+layout: collaboration
 title: "Loculus"
 description: "Open-source database software for genomic data, dedicated to empowering better sequence storage, sharing, and access."
+icon: fas fa-dna
-image: /assets/images/projects/loculus.jpg
+image: /assets/images/collaborations/loculus.jpg
-icon: /assets/images/icons/loculus.svg
+logo: /assets/images/icons/loculus.svg
-date: 2025-01-06
+start_date: 2023-07-12
 tags:
+  - Software
+  - Community
   - International
   - Surveillance
-  - Phylogeography
+  - Open Data
 people:
   - anna-parker
 order: 5
-date: 2024-04-01
+date: 2025-11-01
 ---

+### Loculus: Software to power storage, search, and sharing of pathogen genomes

 Loculus is a software package to power microbial genomic databases.
-It is used by [Pathoplexus](https://pathoplexus.org/).
+It is used by [Pathoplexus](/collaborations/pathoplexus).

 Major features include:
 - Upload and storage of consensus sequences and metadata using a simple web interface or a web API